 Below are some scheduling guidelines.
 Feel free to download and print this chart for future use!
 (The ACT chart is on the ACT page.)

-We teach an array of strategies and our curriculum which covers an overview of the test, global SAT strategies, and targeted content mastery.
-Susan Powers, founder, has developed our strategies and the curriculum over years of tutoring.
+We teach an array of strategies in our proprietary curriculum which covers an overview of the test, global SAT strategies, and targeted content mastery.
+Susan Powers, founder, has developed our strategies and the curriculum over years of tutoring; she constantly updates it to reflect the latest information about the test.
 We use practice materials of our own plus some hand-selected materials from other major and boutique test prep companies.
 Our tutors take a toolbox approach, fitting the best strategies to the student.
 Since different materials work better for different students, we match the books your students uses to his or her needs.

 Generally, we cover all the material over 8 two-hour sessions over eight weeks.
 We can also extend or condense that timing according to your student's needs.
 Students who want signficant content area tutoring should allow addiitonal time for additional sessions and practice.
 Like learning any new skill, mastery of the SAT requires practice; your student should count on working 20-30 minutes every day to see measurable changes in his or her score.

 Your student will take a minimum of three practice tests: one before we begin to focus our work together, one about mid-way, and one about a week before the test date.